vuestorefront/vue-storefront/packages/core/docs/architecture/networking.md

 # Networking

-Vue Storefront differs slightly from most frontends in the way it handles API communication.
-The most common way is for frontend applications to directly communicate with the API platforms (Service providers).
-However, In Vue storefront there is a "proxy" between them called Server Middleware.
+Vue Storefront differs slightly from most applications in the way it handles API communication.
+The most common way is for front-end applications to communicate directly with the API platforms (Service providers).
+However, In the Vue Storefront, there is a "proxy" between them called Server Middleware.

 ## Data flow

 Before we can understand Server Middleware, we need to discuss data flow from the user's browser all the way to the service providers.
-In Vue Storefront, there are three applications that exchange the data:
+In Vue Storefront, three applications exchange the data:

 * **Nuxt.js application** - requests data from the Server Middleware when specific methods in the [Application context](./application-context.html) or [Composables](/guide/composables.html) are called.
 * **Server Middleware** - accepts requests from the Nuxt.js application, converts them, and sends them to the given platform in the proper format and communication technology.